ihnorton/HackThatBase.jl/README.md

 tool aims to reduce the turn-around time for testing changes to `inference.jl`, the most compilation-heavy part of base.

-This should work (but has not been tested) with other modular parts of base, although it will almost certainly not work with the REPL code.
+This package should work (but has not been tested) with other modular parts of base, although it will almost certainly not work with the REPL code.

+## Alternatives

+One can open a Julia REPL, navigate to `base/`, and then execute `include("coreimg.jl")`.
+This will replace the inference machinery in the running session.
+You can perform this multiple times as you insert and remove debugging statements in `inference.jl`.

 ## Usage